Skip to content

 • Description: Meaning of the parameter.

-asset_name Name of the asset No Yes Yes
+asset_name Name of the asset No No

 If empty: The asset gets applied to 'Unassigned assets'.